thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 But our aim is much loftier than that.
 We're building a [query-based compiler](https://ollef.github.io/blog/posts/query-based-compilers.html).
-Atop that, we implement a language server for the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) (LSP).
+Atop that, we'll implement a language server for the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) (LSP).
 You can see it all come together in the interactive [playground](/making-a-language).

 For the uninitiated, LSP was invented to solve an [M:N problem](https://matklad.github.io/2022/04/25/why-lsp.html) between editors and languages.